 Liver transplantation has been lifesaving in a few patients.

-Echinococcosis occurs when ingested tapeworm eggs hatch, releasing oncospheres, which migrate into the liver or lungs or, less frequently, to the brain, bone, or other organs and develop into cysts; no adult worms are present in the GI tract of humans.
+Echinococcosis occurs when ingested tapeworm eggs hatch, releasing oncospheres, which migrate into the liver or lungs or, less frequently, to the brain, bone, or other organs and develop into cysts; no adult worms are present in the gastrointestinal tract of humans.

 Feces from infected dogs (and other canines) are the main source of human infection.